brentyates/prettypullrequests/README.md

 - Collapse/Expand all that match a regex pattern
 - Collapse/Expand added/removed lines
 - File tree view allowing you to collapse a directory, or jump directly to a file diff
+- (Optional) Use backtick/tilde to switch tabs in the pull request.
+Backtick goes forward, and tilde (shift-backtick) goes backward.
+Enable this setting in the extension's options.

 To install the chrome extension, visit:  https://chrome.google.com/webstore/detail/pretty-pull-requests-gith/ljnjpkadhhcdniohpfilddnhahoigdec?hl=en